|Public Forum. Help and advice from a world-wide community of experts.

 The SQLite software free and it works great.
 Most people use SQLite in their products and services without getting any kind of license or support.

-Free support for SQLite is available on the public SQLite mailing list: email@example.com.
-The mailing list is monitored by a large community of experts, including the core SQLite development team, who are able to resolve just about any problems with SQLite that you are likely to have.
+Free support for SQLite is available on the public SQLite Forum: https://sqlite.org/forum.
+The forum is monitored by a large community of experts, including the core SQLite development team, who are able to resolve just about any problems with SQLite that you are likely to have.

 If you do not want to discuss your product on an open forum, an Annual Maintenance Subscription or "AMS" might serve your needs better.
 An AMS entitles you to private email support directly from the developers of SQLite.
 The level of support with an AMS is similar to the support one gets from the public mail list except that an AMS includes a unilateral promise of non-disclosure, so with an AMS you can discuss your issues with the SQLite developers in private, without the whole world watching.
 An AMS costs $1500 per year.